Creating A Fair Spousal Support Agreement

 Thoreau may be right, but without some financial assets to begin with, it’s also true that life is difficult or even impossible.
 During a divorce, you may discover that financial issues are far more central to your existence than you thought.
 That’s why creating a fair spousal support agreement is essential.

 At Sena Family Law & Mediation Practice, we will work closely with you to try and negotiate a spousal support agreement that is fair and practical for both parties concerned.

 Most support disputes can, with some assistance, be settled amicably.
-However, if you and your spouse cannot reach an agreement, you can rely on San Francisco attorney Cheryl A. Sena, a certified family law specialist, to be a strong advocate on your behalf.
+However, if you and your spouse cannot reach an agreement, you can rely on attorney Cheryl A. Sena, a certified family law specialist, to be a strong advocate on your behalf.

 The Court Takes Various Factors Into Consideration

 Spousal support (sometimes called “alimony”) is controlled by California Family Code §4320, which sets out specific factors that the court must consider in making an award of spousal support after divorce.
 These factors include but are not limited to:

 - Whether one party delayed obtaining employment and/or education in order to raise the children